must-git-good/train-tracker/README.md

 # Train Tracker
-A practive website implementing basic 3rd-party database references with a fun train theme!
+A practice website implementing basic 3rd-party database references with a fun train theme!

 ## Take a Look: